 We sell advance tickets through our website.
 If you have trouble reserving a ticket through our login portal it is likely because you have a duplicate record in our system – please use the forgot password link to recover your original account or email thelabsf[at]thelab.org if you continue experiencing issues.
 When a show has not sold out we offer limited tickets for sale at the door (we accept Visa, Mastercard, American Express, and Discover cards).
 Please bring cash for any concessions purchases.

 Events usually start 30 minutes to 1 hour after doors open.
 Please click through the event links to find specific start times, especially when programs occur on multiple days.

 What about accessibility?

 The venue has a wheelchair accessible entrance through the center doors of the Redstone Building (2940 16th Street).
 Those doors are locked after 5pm – please call or text 415-864-8855 to have those doors opened for you when you arrive.
 We also offer 2 for 1 tickets for carers attending disabled visitors and are happy to reserve a seat or space for a wheelchair.
-Please email thelabsf[at]thelab.org with any accessibility concerns.
+We can support Assistive Listening Devices (ALDs) through our mixing board.
+Please email thelabsf[at]thelab.org or call or text 415-864-8855 with accessibility concerns.